facorread/rust-agent-based-models/README.md

 See an [example video here](https://youtu.be/oYeHyFl1-HY)

+Consider using the [wasm-agent-based-models] repository to create interactive versions of your model.

 ## What can I do with this software?

 Ideally you would fork this repository to build your own model; this would give you easy access to bug fixes and enhancements via `git pull` and `git merge`.
 As an alternative, you can just copy this code and start an ABM in your own repository.
 Finally, you can implement the ideas in this repository as part of your own design.